Pure connection formalism for gravity: Feynman rules and the graviton-graviton scattering: Feynman rules in the spinor form

-We will only write down the vertex factors corresponding to the first two terms in (\ref{L4-M}), the reason being that the other terms cannot contribute to the graviton-graviton scattering.
+We will only write down the vertex factors corresponding to the first term in (\ref{L4-M}), the reason being that the other terms cannot contribute to the graviton-graviton scattering (for a particular convenient choice of the reference spinors).
 This will become clear in the next section.
 Thus, in particular the GR 4-vertex present in (\ref{L4-GR-M}) is not at relevant as far as the graviton-graviton scattering is concerned, and we have written it only for reference.
-It also demonstrates once again how compact the formulas become in the gauge-theoretic formalism, to be contrasted with the usual metric-based story.